sighupio/getting-started/distro-on-vms/README.md

           storageSize: "20Gi"
 ```

-This section configures the `fury-kubernetes-logging` module.
+This section configures the `module-logging` module.
 In this example we are installing Loki as log storage, and configuring the Logging operator with all the Flows and Outputs to send logs to the Loki stack.

 The minio configuration is the S3 bucket used by Loki to store logs, the storageSize selected defines the size for each minio disk, in total 6 disks split in 2 per 3 minio replicas.